mesosphere/d2iq-engineering-blog/content/posts/signing-artifacts-via-cosign/index.md

 Sigstore has its own OIDC identity provider which is based on [Dex](https://github.com/dexidp/dex) and supports email-based OIDC providers Google, Github and Microsoft.

 Sigstore has a built in transparency logs service that records signed metadata to a ledger.
-Users can query this ledger and find useful information about the software they use.
-We will explore this in detail in next sections.
+Users can query the ledger and find useful information about the software they use.
+We explore this in detail in following sections.

 ##  How does Cosign work?